textX/textX/docs/metamodel.md

 Match filters are a dict of callables that is registered on metamodel and that will get called with the string matched by the match rule.
-Whatever is returned by the filter will be used of a matched string.
+Whatever is returned by the filter will be used in place of the matched string.

 Example: